John Busing: New York Giants

-On July 31, 2010 Busing was signed by the New York Giants but was released just over a month later on September 4.
+On July 31, 2010, Busing was signed by the New York Giants but was released just over a month later on September 4.

+Sacramento Mountain Lions

+Busing signed with the Sacramento Mountain Lions of the United Football League for the 2011 season.
+He started at safety and led the league in interceptions with 3 during the regular season.

 Personal life

 Busing dated Andi Dorfman for four years.
 Dorfman reportedly broke up with Busing right before Season 18 of "The Bachelor" began featuring Juan Pablo Galavis.